 Higher Education and Teaching

 The URBEST Pathway will help to provide resources, skills and partnerships for each trainee to become proficient at sharing their research and knowledge of science in an educational setting in whatever arena they choose.
 Pathways within higher education do not only include opportunities for tenure-track professor positions, but also non-tenure track teaching-focused positions.
 Other teaching venues besides R1s and PUIs include K-12 education, museums and zoos.
 The Teaching Pathway will provide foundational skills and experiences for trainees interested in more effectively teaching their science and/or exploring careers in education.
-The pathway will be directed by Dr. Jenny Hadingham, Assistant Director & Lecturer at Center for Excellence in Teaching & Learning (CETL).
+The pathway is directed by Dr. Kyle Trenshaw, Educational Development Specialist for Natural Sciences & Engineering.

 Explore the Teaching Pathway